doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Get active cell` command <!-- REF #method.VP Get active cell.Summary -->returns a new range object referencing the cell which has the focus and where new data will be entered (the active cell)<!-- END REF -->.
+The `VP Get active cell` command <!-- REF #_method_.VP Get active cell.Summary -->returns a new range object referencing the cell which has the focus and where new data will be entered (the active cell)<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.